Panoptikum-social/blog.panoptikum.social/_posts/2016-11-20-alpha-updates2.markdown

 Panoptikum.io now offers its first social network functionalities.

 Podcasts, Categories und Episodes can be liked.
 Categories and Podcasts can be followed.
-These are the manual basics, before the automatic recomendation algorithm.
+These are the manual basics, before the automatic recommendation algorithm.
 After your login you see additional buttons.

 At the category level
 ![Category](/img/Screenshot_kategorie.jpg){:class="img-responsive"}